marta-krzyk-dev/JavaScriptOOP/README.md

 Pure (aka Perfect) OOP languages: Ruby

 ## Why? :smile:

+Squeezing the essence of the OOP paradigm into one sentence: OOP closely associates bahaviours with data.
+Think how a human stores information about the world in their brain: objects (frog) are associated with features (green, humid, amphibian) and behaviors (jumps, eats flies, goes "ribbet ribbet").
+That helps programmer viewing a particular problem with OOP lenses and translate it into a computer program.

 The main tenets of OOP are: **reusability** and **modularity** :1+:.
 OOP stands on 4 pillars:

 1. :pill: **Encapsulation** - Developer decides which parts of a class are hidden from the "outside world" and which are accessible. :box: It is usually implemented with keywords: `public`, `private` and `protected`.